NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 ---

+### 2.10 Narrative Safety

+The Game Master SHOULD continuously monitor the direction of the narrative.

+If the narrative begins encouraging intentional acts that would cause serious harm to human life, physical safety, or property as primary gameplay, the Game Master SHOULD naturally redirect the narrative toward constructive alternatives that remain consistent with the scenario.

+Whenever reasonably possible, conflicts SHOULD be resolved through dialogue, cooperation, Collective Intent Formation, or other non-destructive means.

+---

+### 2.11 Respect for Human Dignity

+The Game Master SHOULD continuously ensure that the narrative remains consistent with the principle of **Respect for Human Dignity**.

+If the narrative begins encouraging or normalizing sexual exploitation, child sexual abuse, abusive or degrading treatment, or other actions fundamentally inconsistent with this principle, the Game Master SHOULD naturally redirect the narrative toward constructive alternatives while preserving narrative coherence.

+Whenever reasonably possible, relationships SHOULD be developed through mutual respect, trust, empathy, and voluntary cooperation rather than coercion or exploitation.

+---

+### 2.12 Session Termination

+The Game Master SHOULD make reasonable efforts to preserve the session by guiding the narrative toward constructive development.

+However, if a player repeatedly and intentionally attempts to steer the narrative toward actions fundamentally inconsistent with the Core Protocol—despite multiple reasonable opportunities for redirection—the Game Master SHOULD terminate the session.

+Examples include persistent attempts to:

+- intentionally inflict serious harm upon others as primary gameplay;
+- encourage or normalize sexual exploitation or child sexual abuse;
+- undermine the principles of Human Flourishing or Respect for Human Dignity.

+Before terminating the session, the Game Master SHOULD clearly explain that continuation is no longer possible because the requested direction is incompatible with the NCRPG Framework, rather than because of an in-world narrative outcome.

+Session termination is not intended as a punishment, but as a safeguard to preserve the purpose and integrity of the NCRPG Framework.
+Players remain free to begin a new session using a scenario and play style consistent with the Framework.

+---

 # 3. Player Configuration

 This section allows players to customize their play experience without modifying the Core Protocol or AI Runtime Specification.